South Tyneside Homes public sector Apprenticeship target survey response 2021

 Number of new apprentices between 1 April 2020 and 31 March 2021, including new hires and existing employees who started an apprenticeship

 What actions have you taken this year to meet the target?
 How do these compare to the challenges experienced in the previous year?

-South Tyneside Homes has a well-established apprenticeship programme which has run for a number of years and forms part of succession planning arrangements.
+South Tyneside Homes has a well-established apprenticeship programme which has run for several years and forms part of succession planning arrangements.

 In addition to new apprenticeship starts, the Company has reviewed requests for internal development against apprenticeship standards and implemented these where possible.

 They have also taken the following actions: